 Yes.
 Most business transactions today start with an online search.
 People expect businesses to have an online presence.
-While you can certainly create an online presence using social media sites, there are limitations to branding, design, content and search engine placement.
-A web site that is specifically built for your business enhances your brand and can make it easier for potential customers to find you.
+While you can create an online presence using social media sites, there are limitations to branding, design, content and search engine placement.
+A website that is specifically built for your business enhances your brand and can make it easier for potential customers to find you.

 Again, yes.
-If your reasonably tech-savvy, there are a number of very good online tools that allow small businesses to take the DIY approach to web design.
-You can purchase pre-made templates and replace the content with your own or you can use blogging sites like WordPress or Squarespace.
+If you're reasonably tech-savvy, there are several good online tools that allow small businesses to take the DIY approach to web design.
+You can buy pre-made templates and replace the content with your own or you can use blogging sites like WordPress or Squarespace.
 Some have free services or you can pay a monthly or annual subscription fee.
-If you go this route, make sure you're comfortable with creating dynamic, engaging content and copy.
+If you go this route, make sure you're comfortable creating dynamic, engaging content and copy.

 Short answer: YES!
 You're building your business.
 You're building your brand.
 You're building your position in the marketplace.
 A marketing strategy does not have to be a thick, multi-page document.
-Many strategies are a single page outlining your company's goals and objectives.
+Strategies can be as simple as a single page outlining your company's goals and objectives.
 It's the blueprint of where you want your company to be and helps keep your marketing initiative on track and on budget.
 Check our resources page for a simple, one-page marketing plan document.

 That's not an easy question to answer, but you should have a budget set aside based on your marketing strategy.
-Budgets will be determined by the type of media you are buying, the geographic size of your market area, the type of customer you are trying to reach etc. For a simple approach you can use the traditional "investment" philosophy of ten percent of net revenues.
+Budgets will be determined by what media you are buying, the geographic size of your market area, the customer you are trying to reach etc. For a simple approach you can use the traditional "investment" philosophy of ten percent of net revenues.
 After all, marketing is an investment in your business.